 White-nose syndrome is a disease affecting bat populations which were first detected in New York in 2006.
-Since then, this fungus has spread across North America, killing over 6 million bats in eastern North America.
-52 the hibernaculum.
+Since then, this fungus has spread across North America, killing over 6 million bats in eastern North America.43 Pseudogymnoascus destructans, the fungus responsible for this disease presents as a white, powdery substance on the affected bats' nose, ears, wings and or tail.
+The pathogen causes behavioural changes resulting in unusual activity, such as flying during the daytime in the winter and spending time outside of the hibernaculum.
 This results in a loss of fat supply during the winter and can cause widespread mortality at a hibernaculum (80-90%).
 Currently, this pathogen has not been identified in BC but has been found in Washington since 2016.
-In Canada, the fungus has been confirmed in Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.
-As of July 2022, white-nose syndrome had not been detected in BC, but was anticipated it was only a matter of time before it appeared Early detection and rapid response programs are key to preventing new pathogens from becoming established in BC.
+In Canada, the fungus has been confirmed in Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.44 As of July 2022, white-nose syndrome had not been detected in BC, but was anticipated it was only a matter of time before it appeared45.
+Early detection and rapid response programs are key to preventing new pathogens from becoming established in BC.
+Pests and diseases are not limited to introduced species but can also naturally occur in our ecosystems.
+Examples of these can be species such as the mountain pine beetle (Dendroctonus ponderosae) which is a natural component of BC's forests but was responsible for affecting millions of hectares of inland forests between 1999 and 2015.46 In Saanich, the Columbian black-tailed deer (Odecoileous hemionus columbianus) is an example of a naturally occurring species which has become a pest species in some areas.
+These deer have been able to adapt to human settlements, and now are a common sight in Saanich.
+Black-tailed deer are herbivores and primarily browse grasses and forbs but will also eat many tree saplings.
+Urban feeding, lack of predation and abundant food opportunities has allowed the population to thrive in Saanich, impacting tree regeneration and understory vegetation throughout the landscape.